 This application is for the student to complete.
 All communication should be through the candidate and not the parent/guardian.
 The ArtsCamp Counselor program is designed to prepare students for applying for jobs in the future, and we want to encourage candidates who show initiative and maturity by being responsible for all stages of this process.

-AfterSchool Arts Immersion is currently FULL.
-Email firstname.lastname@example.org to add your child to the waiting list.
-Please include your name, your child’s name, grade, school, and which days of the week you’d like them to attend.
+- To add your child to the waiting list, please email firstname.lastname@example.org or email@example.com and include your name, your child’s name, grade, school, and which days of the week you’d like them to attend.
 Waitlist priority will be given to students hoping to attend 5 days/week.

 AfterSchool Arts Immersion